 Almaden Research Center, San Jose, CA, USA

-I'm currently wearing two hats: I'm the Director of Strategy and Program Development for the Accelerated Discovery Lab, and also the Director of Almaden Services Research, managing a portfolio of research into improved business processes, software, and technology to enable IBM's Global Business and Technology Services divisions.
-My technical expertise is in semiconductor materials and device physics, and I received my PhD from Stanford University in 1994.
-I originally joined IBM in 1995, working on novel silicon devices at the T.J.
-Watson Research Center, while also working at the time as an adjunct professor at Columbia University, teaching semiconductor device physics.
-In 2000, I took an assignment in Technology group headquarters, and then joined the Microelectronics division in 2001, as senior manager for the high-performance CMOS device design groups.
-In May 2003, I became Director of high-performance SOI and BEOL technology development, in addition to continuing as the IBM Management Committee Leader for the Sony, Toshiba, and AMD development alliances.
-In late 2003, I returned to the Research division as the Director of Next Generation Technology Components, looking at technology, hardware, and software components for future IT systems.
-I then went on assignment in 2006 to the Semiconductor Research Corporation (SRC) to be the Director of the Nanoelectronics Research Initiative (NRI), a consortium of leading U.S. Semiconductor firms which partners with NIST, NSF, and state governments to support university-based research on future nanoscale logic devices to replace the CMOS transistor in the 2020 timeframe.
-I'm an IEEE Fellow, a member of the IBM Academy of Technology and of the American Physical Society, and have served on numerous Federal agency and Congressional panels on advanced semiconductor technology.
+Dr. Jeff Welser, Vice President of IBM Research – Almaden in San Jose, California oversees scientists and engineers performing exploratory and applied research at the home of the relational database and world’s first hard disk drive.
+Today the lab specializes in areas including: Watson technologies, storage systems, data management and analytics, nanotechnology, materials science, Web 2.0 technologies and IBM Smarter Planet projects, such as healthcare informatics, water desalination and electric car batteries.
+In his prior position, Dr. Welser was the Director of Strategy and Program Development for the Accelerated Discovery Lab and simultaneously the Director of Almaden Services Research, managing a portfolio of research into improved business processes, software and technology to enable IBM's Global Business and Technology Services organizations.
+Dr. Welser joined IBM Research in 1995, working on novel silicon devices at the T.J.
+Watson Research Center, and served as adjunct professor at Columbia University, teaching semiconductor device physics at the same time.
+In 2000, he took an assignment in IBM’s Technology Group, and then joined IBM Microelectronics in 2001, as leader of high-performance CMOS device design.
+In 2003, he was named Director of high-performance SOI and BEOL technology development, in addition to continuing work as the IBM Management Committee Leader for the Sony, Toshiba, and AMD development alliances.
+In late 2003, Welser returned to Research as the Director of Next Generation Technology Components, looking at technology, hardware, and software components for future IT systems.
+Starting in 2006, Welser was on assignment to the Semiconductor Research Corporation (SRC) as the Director of the Nanoelectronics Research Initiative (NRI), a consortium of leading U.S. Semiconductor firms which partners with NIST, NSF, and state governments to support university-based research on future nanoscale logic devices.
+Dr. Welser received his PhD in Electrical Engineering from Stanford University .
+Welser holds 21 US Patents and has published over 75 technical papers and presentations.
+He is a member of the IBM Academy of Technology, an IEEE Fellow, a member of the American Physical Society, and has served on numerous Federal agency and Congressional panels on advanced semiconductor technology.